oktadev/okta-blog/_source/_posts/2019-11-14-react-native-login.md

 Ran all test suites.
 ```

-**NOTE:** OktaDev Schematics puts tests in a `tests` directory rather than the default `__tests__` directory.
-This is because Angular Schematics uses double underscore as a placeholder.
+**NOTE:** OktaDev Schematics puts tests in a `tests` directory rather than the default `__tests__` directory because Angular Schematics uses double underscore as a placeholder.

 ## Using a Custom Login Screen with Okta

-This example showed you how to add an OIDC flow that opens a browser when the user logs in and logs out.
-You might have an app that requires a smoother login experience that doesn't pop a browser.
-See
+This example showed you how to add an OIDC flow that opens a browser when a user logs in and logs out.
+If you require a smoother login experience that doesn't pop open a browser, see
 Okta's [Custom Sign-In Example](https://github.com/okta/samples-js-react-native/tree/master/custom-sign-in) for example code that shows you how to implement that type of flow.

 ## Add OIDC Login the Hard Way

 The previous section showed you how to use OktaDev Schematics to quickly add a login feature (and tests!) to a React Native application.
 However, you might have an existing React Native application that doesn't have the same structure as a brand new React Native application.

 This section shows you everything that OktaDev Schematics does for you, in detail.

-Create a project with React Native CLI and install Okta's SDK:
+Create a project with React Native CLI and install Okta's SDK.

 ```shell
 react-native init ReactNativeLogin